act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 #### Failed Example 2

-The text content of the `span` element automatically updates after the page completes loading.
+The text content of the `span` element automatically updates multiple times without user intervention.
 A button is available to stop the automatic updates, but the button only stops the updates while it is focused.

 ```html
 <body onload="startUpdates()">